Jirinrin/AYA/README.md

 - And clone objects and such
 - In .help for all commands does not show deep versions, only appends `-deep version available`
 - Make getting directory at first into a feedback loop
+- Expose specific file explorer methods to fee, e.g. a 'move', 'mkdir', 'copy, etc via a separate 'lib' object in the callback, with extra user friendliness allowing e.g. `../dir1`